mattyd96/team-profile-generator/README.md

 3. Type in  `npm install`.
 This will set up all the packages you need.
 4. Type in `node index.js`
 5. Follow the prompts in the command line
+6. when you select finish an html will be generated in the dist folder, use that with the css file there to see your web page.
 <br/>
 <br/>